 As the Chinese film industry starts to stretch beyond epic propaganda pieces like The Wandering Earth and Operation Red Sea we’re starting to see more films aimed at an international audience as well as the domestic one.
 Films like Crocodile Island can be subtitled or dubbed and play anywhere.
-Now we have Skyfire ( 天火), an old school disaster movie helmed by Englishman Simon West (Con Air, The Expendables 2).
+Now we have Skyfire ( 天火), an old-school disaster movie helmed by Englishman Simon West (Con Air, The Expendables 2).

 Tianhuo is a volcanic island off the Chinese coast.
 Twenty years ago a freak eruption killed Li Wentao’s (Wang Xueqi, Iron Man 3, Reign of Assassins) wife while he watched helplessly, trapped in his wrecked truck.
-Now, twenty years later, told by experts that the volcano will stay dormant for 150 years, an Australian businessman Jack Harris (Jason Isaacs, Castlevania, Hotel Mumbai) has turned the island into a theme park and resort.
+Now, twenty years later, told by experts that the volcano will stay dormant for 150 years, an Australian businessman Jack Harris (Jason Isaacs, Castlevania, Occupation: Rainfall) has turned the island into a theme park and resort.
 One of the scientists monitoring the volcano is Li Xiaomeng (Hannah Quinlivan, Skyscraper), Wentao’s daughter.
 He is not happy about this.

 As data comes in suggesting the volcano will erupt well ahead of schedule Wentao returns to Tianhuo to convince Xiaomeng to leave.
 She confronts Harris who brushes her off.
 What nobody knows is he’s on the verge of bankruptcy and the resort is his last hope to save his empire.
 As he pitches investors father, daughter and team leader Jiang (Shi Liang) head out to the crater rim for research.
 And that’s when everything goes to hell.